-At the outset of the U.S. subprime crisis, investors (households) "ran" away from deposits and debt issued by banks into securities issued or sponsored by the government.
-Some argue that the initial subprime shock and lack of information about bank exposures to the shock led investors to lose confidence in their ability to identify low- from high-risk banks leading to a collective withdrawal from deposit accounts (e.g., Gorton, 2008; Covitz, Liang, and Suarez, 2013).
-8 Others argue that when aggregate risk rises, the ability of banks to diversify or smooth mechanism is largely due to government support, both explicit through deposit insurance and implicit through expected bailouts.
-The two views are not necessarily orthogonal, however.
+At the outset of the U.S. subprime crisis, investors (households) seeking safety piled into securities issued or sponsored by the government, not deposits and debt issued by banks.
+Some argue that the initial subprime shock and lack of information about bank exposures to the shock led investors to lose confidence in their ability to identify low- from high-risk banks leading to a collective withdrawal from deposit accounts (e.g., Gorton, 2008; Covitz, Liang, and Suarez,